igneus/gly/README.md

 ## Installation

-Install Ruby (some version 2.x) runtime.
+Install Ruby (some 2.x version) runtime.
 Then install as any ruby gem:

 `gem install gly`